big-data-and-economics/big-data-class-materials/README.md

 In an effort to incentivize you to see coding as an ongoing process of learning and improvement, I will allow you to improve the coding and presentation quality portions of your grade on any problem set.
 However, you cannot just copy and paste the solutions.

-Instead, you must provide carefully commented explanations of each step of the code -- whether from the solutions or of your own invention.
+Instead, you must provide carefully commented explanations of each step of the code.
 This is a great way to learn, but it is also a lot of work.

 *Example.* You might write add a comment like this to the top of your code: